Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. we also created an arithmetic expansion
 10. we also did an arithmetic to for division
 11. we need to also add exponential expression
+12. I also wrote code to change base 2 number to decimal